isovector/draconian-results/pho.md

 normal seated capacity of 30,000 people, 15,000 people can attend.

 ### Organized gatherings by sector

-[Regional restrictions are in
-place]
-for people who live in Kelowna, West Kelowna, Peachland, Lake Country and on Westbank First Nations lands (Central Okanagan Local Health Area).

 [Expand All]()[ \| ][Collapse
 All]()